embedded-systems-design/project_esd_website_source/content/cadence/getting-started/configuring-cadence.md

     ![Figure 7: User Preferences Editor Paths > Library window](/larger/image0069.png)

-5. Click the ... next to padpath and add the path to the symbols folder in the Cadence folder on your desktop (C:/Users/YOURWINDOWSLOGIN/Desktop/Cadence/symbols) (see Figure 8).
+5. Click the ... next to padpath and add the path to the symbols folder in the Cadence folder on your desktop (`C:\Users\YOURWINDOWSLOGIN\Desktop\Cadence\symbols`) (see Figure 8).
 Click the up button to give your library priority over the default location(s).
 Click OK to save changes.

     ![Figure 8: Adding to the padpath example](/larger/image0070.png)

-6. Click the ... next to psmpath and add the path to the symbols folder in the Cadence folder on your desktop (C:/Users/YOURWINDOWSLOGIN/Desktop/Cadence/symbols) (see Figure 9).
+6. Click the ... next to psmpath and add the path to the symbols folder in the Cadence folder on your desktop (`C:\Users\YOURWINDOWSLOGIN\Desktop\Cadence\symbols`) (see Figure 9).
 Click the up button to give your library priority over the default location(s).
 Click OK to save changes.

     ![Figure 9: Adding to the psmpath example](/larger/image0071.png)

-7. Click the ... next to steppath and add the path to the step folder in the Cadence folder on your desktop (C:/Users/YOURWINDOWSLOGIN/Desktop/Cadence/step) (see Figure 10).
+7. Click the ... next to steppath and add the path to the step folder in the Cadence folder on your desktop (`C:\Users\YOURWINDOWSLOGIN\Desktop\Cadence\step`) (see Figure 10).
 Click the up button to give your library priority over the default location(s).
 Click OK to save changes.

     ![Figure 10: Adding to the steppath example](/larger/image0072.png)